DOTA 2 Hardware Performance Tested

-The minimum requirements are not as demanding as recently released titles like thief or Battlefield 4.
-With these kind of requirements I believe that everyone can play this game.
+The minimum requirements are not as demanding as recently released titles like Thief or Battlefield 4.
+With these kinds of requirements, I believe that everyone can play this game.
 Our test system consists of midrange components Intel i5 and AMD HD 7750, but we will also test the i5 with core disabled and older cards like the 9600GT and 8400GS, and Intel graphics to see if a video card upgrade is necessary.

 Our benchmark sequence is 90 seconds long from a replay using FRAPS to get the frames per second.

 Individual Settings and Benchmark

 Anti-Aliasing makes the edges of Riki’s tail and knives, leaves, and flag look smoother.
 Also rock edges are smoother, but when you look closely, images are blurred a little, developers probably used FXAA mode for this.